sparisi/gym_minatar/README.md

 The example shows that cars moving at 1 tile per timestep (sixth car) encode trails with absolute value 1.
 Cars moving slower (all other cars) encode speed with absolute value smaller than 1 (the smaller, the more timesteps will pass before it moves).
-In example, the slowest speed a car can have is -3 (three-timestep delay), and their trail value can be either 0.25 (moving in four timesteps), 0.5 (moving in three timesteps), 0.75 (moving in two timesteps), or 1.0 (moving next timestep).
-Note that these values encode *when* the car will move but not their actual *speed*.
+In example, the slowest speed a car can have is -3 (delay of 3 timesteps), and their trail value can be either 0.25 (moving in 4 timesteps), 0.5 (moving in 3 timesteps), 0.75 (moving in 3 timesteps), or 1.0 (moving next timestep).
+Note that these values encode <i>when</i> the car will move but not their actual <i>speed</i>.
 Also, note that car wrap around the screen (e.g., second car moving to the left).
 </p>